 I’m not talking about the climate or geographically strategic location or similar aspects we can’t control.
 Let’s take up some most basic and common things relevant on a day-to-day basis.

 2. Transport: The public transport in Pune is a joke.
-The local shuttle trains are terribly limited in terms of its coverage of time and area.
+The local shuttle trains are terribly limited in terms of their coverage of time and area.
 The bus service is so inadequate, it’s far from being compared to Bangalore’s BMTC (let alone Bombay’s BEST).
 The whole BRTS experiment turned out to be an expensive experiment, with crores spent on infrastructure and just adding to the inconvenience to the citizens.
-Taxi or Radio cab services are still in their primitive state, and it would be easier dealing with a gangster or mafia than interacting or trading with local Auto-rickshaw guys.
+Taxi or Radio cab services are still in their primitive state, and it would be easier to deal with a gangster or mafia than interact or trade with local Auto-rickshaw guys.

 3. Infrastructure: Can’t blame the Transport system alone.
-Pune fundamentally lacks the civil infrastructure, and more importantly the willingness to improve it.
+Pune fundamentally lacks the civil infrastructure, and more importantly, the willingness to improve it.
 Most roads in the city are still in primitive shape.
 The ones ready are always under repair; most bridges are still under construction and water drainage is ill-planned.
-Little rain blocks major roads and this issue seem to be nobody’s business.
+Little rain blocks major roads and this issue seems to be nobody’s business.

 Municipal Corporation is busy taking all the pride in letting flashy malls and multiplexers rise, which - in no way, is a credit to their kitty.
 They feel they have done enough and the citizens prefer cursing and ignoring, over fighting and contesting.
 Of all the years I lived in areas near Aundh and visited Payal and Kaushal in Viman Nagar, the Holkar Bridge had been ‘under renovation’.
 After more than six years, I hear it’s finally ready!
 I’m confused whether to feel happy or sad.

-The Pune Traffic Police top the charts in corruption in their fraternity; they appear only to loot someone in the name of some God forsaken traffic rules.
-The only other instance they surface is when some lady President or foreigner President of the Ruling Party is visiting the city.
+The Pune Traffic Police top the charts in corruption in their fraternity; they appear only to loot someone in the name of some God-forsaken traffic rules.
+The only other instance they surface is when some lady President or non-Indian President of the Ruling Party is visiting the city.

-5. Civil Awareness: All these points pertain to the system, its limitations and flaws.
+5. Civil Awareness: All these points pertain to the system, its limitations, and its flaws.
 But how about ‘we – the people’?
 Driving in Pune is a unique challenge and they should reward an extra brownie point every time you reach home alive.
-Wearing helmet is rather a formality than responsibility.
+Wearing a helmet is rather a formality than a responsibility.
 The city is flooded with vehicles and the prerequisite for driving/riding them is an ability to honk unremittingly.
-People seem to get some sick pleasure out of honking for no reason – including that outside hospital and schools.
-Hygiene in public places is yet to be introduced in the school curriculum, let alone setting an example to other cities!
+People seem to get some sick pleasure out of honking for no reason – including that outside hospitals and schools.
+Hygiene in public places is yet to be introduced in the school curriculum, let alone set an example for other cities!